Steps to Nuclear Non-Proliferation:

 A dagger category is a category-with-involution, with envolution contained within itself.

-In these instances, like Zen at War or trends of religious violence and abuse of spiritual authority generally, the dagger is taken out of its proper place in the spiritual sheath.
-Those who are otherwise near to an original understanding of non-violence may conceptually assault one another to an end which forecloses upon Love and therefore also upon Life.
-Then, the problem of “evil” becomes the justification for future violences, particularly in dominant Christian logics.
+In these instances, like Zen at War or trends of religious violence and abuse of spiritual authority generally, the dagger is taken out of its proper place in the “spiritual” sheath.
+Those who are otherwise near to an original understanding of nonviolence may conceptually assault one another to an end which forecloses upon the openness of its Love and therefore also upon Life.
+Then, the problem of “evil” or other related problems become the justification for future violences, particularly in dominant Christian logics.

 Grothendieck recognized this in Pursuing Stacks with his trope of innocence, though here he put it lightly: